Zeista01/cart_pole-demo/README.md

-# Inverted Pendulum — LQR vs MPC
+# Inverted Pendulum — PID vs LQR vs MPC

 A browser-native, zero-dependency control-theory demo.
 Push the pole with your mouse and watch two classical controllers fight to keep it upright.